eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Wednesday 28 MD with ions
 - [ ] Prepare the excel sheet I had to convert to ions
 - [ ] Quad scan for initial parameters with ions
+- [ ] Look at the 2GeV/n beam and how the momentum scales in LSA, also the B-field.
+The rigidity will be lower because we gain charges

 ## [[EDMS document East Dump]]